-If a student has a concern regarding a student performance assessment form completed by a clerkship leadership member, or other perceived conflict of interest, the student should contact the clerkship coordinator regarding the concern.
+If a student has a concern regarding a submitted student performance assessment form completed by a clerkship leadership member due to, for example, conflict of interest, the student should contact the clerkship coordinator regarding the concern.
 The coordinator will contact an alternative clerkship leadership member to meet with the student and discuss the concern.
-Following the meeting, the issue may be brought to the undergraduate medical education committee for further review and adjudication.
+Following the meeting, the issue may be brought to the UMEC for review and adjudication.

-If the above measures are insufficient in addressing the student's concern, the student may file a grievance or grade appeal, as per the procedures outlined in the Student Appeals & Grievances Policy (23.1.08)
+If the above measures are insufficient in addressing the student's concern, the student may file a grievance or grade appeal, as per the procedures outlined in the Student Appeals & Grievances Policy (23.1.08).